Secondary Tertiary Alignment Resource (STAR)

 Well-structured programmes reflect the goals in the following strategies:

-The information provided below is primarily a resource for school curriculum leaders, but includes information for external providers, boards of trustees, principals, teachers, and parents and caregivers.
+The information provided is primarily a resource for school curriculum leaders but includes information for:

 We reviewed STAR and Gateway to make sure these longstanding programmes aligned with more recent initiatives such as Youth Guarantee, Trades Academies, and the Vocational Pathways.